jlightstone/cs_project/README.md

   <img/ src="https://github.com/jlightstone/cs_project/blob/master/Graphs/Feature_2.png">
 </p>

-Once enough features from the data are extracted, one can begin train different ML algorithms to determine which is most capable of modeling the given set.
-In the following section, we test multiple algorithms in order to determine which are best at predicting the time to failure for a slip plane.
-The feature importance for each ML method is also discussed.
+Following feature extraction, we train various ML algorithms.
+Our goal was to identify which algorthim is most capable of predicting time until failure.
+In the following section, we provide results pertaining to the prediction capabilities of a multitude of algorithms.

 #### Feature Extractions Methods